dataspine/flask-dino-utils/README.md

     id_name = "id_user_position" # The id field name
     view_schema = UserPositionSchema() # The marshmallow schema object
     view_model = UserPosition # The SQLAlchemy Model class
-    body_validation = { # A set of definitions in the params validation process.
+    db_engine = db # The database engine to make the operations active_field = "active" # The active field if you do not want to delete any database registry but to alter a boolean value. body_validation = { # A set of definitions in the params validation process.
         "user_position_description": {
             "required": True,